-To gain admission to the first three years of the Combined Degrees program, students apply directly to the Faculty of Native Studies (see §12.7 for application deadlines).
-Students remain registered in the Faculty of Native Studies for the first three years of this program.
-All students in good standing who have completed ★90 applicable to the BA (Native Studies)/BEd combined degrees program must submit an Application for Readmission/Internal Transfer form by March 1 in order to be admitted to Year 4 in the Faculty of Education.
-Enrolment management procedures of the Faculty of Native Studies and the Faculty of Education will apply for all years of the program.
+To gain admission to the first three years of the Combined Degrees program, students apply to the Faculty of Native Studies (see §12.7 for application deadlines).
+Students are registered in the Faculty of Native Studies for the first three years of this program.
+All Year 3 BA (Native Studies)/BEd students will be promoted to Year 4 in the Faculty of Education provided that